-3 Unit Exams@60% + Final Exam@30% 2 Unit Exams@40% + Final Exam @50%
+2 Unit Exams@40% + Final Exam @50%

-Total: 100% Total: 100%
+Total: 100%

 No early and no make-up in-class exams; No late discussion handouts.
 For a single, missed in-class unit exam, Option 2 automatically will be utilized to determine the final course grade.
 Any subsequent missed in-class exams will be scored as zero.
 The student must have a valid and verifiable reason for missing the final exam, such as an extreme emergency or serious illness requiring hospitalization, and so forth, to be eligible for a make-up final exam.
 A make-up final exam will be in a different format.
 If a verifiable and valid reason cannot be provided, a zero score for the final exam will be recorded.
 See attached schedule.
-Exam Dates (tentative): EXAM I: Monday, September 25; EXAM II: Monday, October 23; EXAM III: Monday,
+Students are not allowed to leave during exams.
+If you leave, you must turn in your exam, and you will be considered finished with the exam.
+Students must turn in all exam pages when finished.
+Exams cannot be taken from lecture: see Academic Integrity Violations.
+Students must bring and present their Loyola I.D. for each exam.
+The instructor reserves the right to amend any or all of the constituents, requirements and policies of this syllabus at any time.